MohAhmad1/SmartBell_2020/README.md

 Started again step by step.
 Working my way through each step to improve.
 Getting face recognition to work on it's own.

+A bit of coding left to finish off face recognition to work on it's on.
+Started on the project report doing bit by bit.
+Looking up more ways of sending emails a bit different.